The Home of Tibetan Buddhist Texts in Translation

 jetob gyumé lha kur dang

-In the post-meditation, everything arises as the illusory body of the deity.
+In post-meditation, everything arises as the illusion-like form of the deity.

 ཞེས་ཐུན་མཚམས་ཀྱི་ལྷར་ལྡང་།